kuniyoshi/Tima/README.md

 # TODO

+- TimeBoxView has no view
+- CPU usage is high
 - ContentView's Picker leads to memory leak
 - submit on enter while editing time
 - don't toggle on measurement field.  if playing, focus out, if not, then play